mangeshdhok12/recipe-ideas-app/README.md

 3. The app will display recipe cards with images and names of matching recipes.

+4. Added the functionality "add to Favorites".
+Taylor can add the dish to favorites tab and can see the dish in saperate section.

+5. Also he can remove the dish from Favorite Dishes tab.

-4. Click the Clear button to reset the search input and results.
+6..
+Click the Clear button to reset the search input and results.

 ## Component Overview